 Here’s how to recognise sensitive skin

-Visible signs such as redness or even swelling, as well as dryness, associated with roughness or flaking skin, are particularly noticeable.
-These are often accompanied by subjective sensations such as a feeling of tension, itching, burning or stinging.
-Sensitive skin can affect all areas of the body, but especially frequently on the face.
-These signs can appear on all areas of the face.
+Visible signs such as redness, swelling or dryness associated with roughness or flaking skin, are particularly noticeable.
+These are often accompanied by subjective sensation such as the feeling of tensions, itching, burning or stinging.
+Sensitive skin can affect all areas of the body, but especially frequently on the face, a suitable skincare routine for sensitive skin is crucial to managing it.